 Learning how to drive a stick shift takes a little bit of time, but it’s rewarding and much simpler than it sounds.
 Driving a stick, you feel a connection to your car that is difficult to reproduce with an automatic transmission.
 Additionally, motorists who can operate a manual transmission are able to drive virtually any type of automobile, anywhere in the world — including in countries where renting an automatic is easier said than done.

 Three-speed manual transmissions were common in the 1940s, the 1950s, and even the 1960s; the original Ford Mustang came standard with a three-speed.
 Engineering departments added gears as technology improved, and as cars got faster and more efficient.
 The four-speed manual became the norm for decades, then five, and now six.
-However, some high-end sports cars — like the Porsche 911 and the Chevrolet Corvette — offer seven gears.
+However, some high-end sports cars — like the Porsche 911 — offer seven gears.

 Believe it or not, a transmission that shifts gears on its own was once considered a luxury, and it was an expensive option on many models for a long time.
 Browse the local classifieds and you’ll inevitably notice the automatic transmission has become as widespread as power windows and air conditioning.